RocketPy-Team/RocketPy/docs/development/conflicts.rst

 2. The *Merge Editor* will show the conflicting sections side by side.
 3. Click on the `Accept Current Change` or `Accept Incoming Change` buttons to keep the desired changes, sometimes both changes will be kept or even a manual edit will be necessary.

-More details on VS Code interface ans conflict solver can be found in `VS Code Docs <https://code.visualstudio.com/docs/sourcecontrol/overview#_3way-merge-editor>`_.
+More details on VS Code interface and conflict solver can be found in `VS Code Docs <https://code.visualstudio.com/docs/sourcecontrol/overview#_3way-merge-editor>`_.
 After resolving the conflicts, save the files, make sure all conflicts are resolved, and then \
 commit the changes.